Appearance & Reality > The Lord Jesus Christ > Strong and weak

 In quietness and trust is your strength.”

 Often we fail to go through situations well.
 We stumble and falter.
-We are spiritually weak because we are anxious, troubled, worried, and full of doubts.
-We fail to properly exercise faith in God and trust in what He has revealed and promised in the Scriptures.
+We are spiritually weak because we are anxious, troubled, and full of doubts.
+We fail to properly exercise faith in God and trust God in what He has revealed and promised in the Scriptures.
 But when we have learnt to exercise faith in God and trust His promises, we will be strong.

-Joy
+3. Joy

 Nehemiah 8:10

-… Do not be grieved, for the joy of the Lord is your strength.”
+… Do not be grieved, for the joy of the Lord is your strength.

-Nehemiah 8 records Ezra reading the Law of Moses before an assembly of God’s people.
-When God’s people heard the words of the Law, they were grieved, for they were conscious of their failures.
-There is a proper place for such grief.
-The Lord Jesus Himself says, “Blessed are those who mourn.”
-Nehemiah was, however, concerned that the people might become discouraged, because that kind of weeping could also turn into worldly sorrow and sap spiritual strength and true quality of life.
+There is a place for such grief.
+The Lord Jesus Himself says: “Blessed are those who mourn” (Matt.
+5:4).
+Nehemiah was, however, concerned that the people might become discouraged, because that kind of grief could turn into worldly sorrow and sap spiritual strength and true quality of life.
+So he encouraged them, saying: “The joy of the Lord is your strength”.

-The Lord Jesus, in Luke 21, speaks of the last days, prior to the Coming Again of the Son of Man.
+In Luke 21, the Lord Jesus speaks of the last days, before the Second Coming of Christ.
 In verse 34, He tells us to be on guard, that our hearts may not be weighted down with dissipation, drunkenness and worries of life, lest the day comes on us suddenly like a trap.
-He says, “But keep on the alert at all times, praying that you may have strength”.
-We need to be vigilant and praying.
-The “praying” referred to in this verse is not a specific one-time thing, but a continuing posture.
-We should be praying at all times, so that we may have strength.

 Matthew 26:41